mpoisot/snakes/docs/backend.md

 # Backend Python API Server

+_Note: this goes into a lot of small details because it's mostly for my future self and to help remind me why it took so long to get this project working.
+I'm writing it ~2 weeks after I did the work so some of the details are likely incorrect._

 The raw model is made available online by a barebones webserver.
 The backend wraps the trained model exported by the [training environment](training.md) with a Python-based web server that accepts either an uploaded image file or URL, and returns the prediction data as JSON.

-The server's homepage can be used on it's own, but the intention is for it to be a API consumed by a friendlier [frontend](frontend.md) web service.
+The server's homepage can be used on it's own, but the intention is for it to be a API consumed by a friendlier [frontend](https://github.com/mpoisot/snakes_front) web service.

 ## Cougar or Not